Find Affordable College Courses

 Read full report on Engineering Technologies at Bismarck State College

-With a ranking of #17, Miami University - Hamilton did quite well on this year’s best schools for engineering technologies students.
+Miami University - Hamilton came in at #17 in this year’s edition of the Best Engineering Technologies Schools ranking.
 Located in the large suburb of Hamilton, Miami University - Hamilton is a public school with a small student population.

 While working on their degree, engineering tech majors at Miami University - Hamilton accumulate an average of around $26,793 in student debt.

-Texas A&M University - College Station did quite well in this year’s ranking of the best schools for engineering technologies students.
-It came in at #18 on the list.
-Located in the medium-sized city of College Station, Texas A&M College Station is a public college with a very large student population.
+Texas A&M University - College Station came in at #18 in this year’s edition of the Best Engineering Technologies Schools ranking.
+Located in the city of College Station, Texas A&M College Station is a public college with a very large student population.

 While working on their degree, engineering tech majors at Texas A&M College Station accumulate an average of around $23,701 in student debt.
 This translates to an average monthly loan payment of $399, based on a 10-year repayment plan.